gregfoletta/articles.foletta.org/content/post/2025-07-14-clt/index.markdown

 More simply, we take the sample mean and add/subtract the 97.5 quantile from a normal distribution times the standard error to get our 95% interval.
 Some may have noted a small mistake I’ve made here, which I’’ll leave in but will soon come to light.

 We’re in frequentist territory here, so while it’s tempting to say “there’s a 95% probability that the true mean is in the interval”, we shouldn’t.
 Why?
-Because to a frequentist, the true mean \\(\\mu\\) is a fixed value: it’s either in the interval or it’s not, we can’t assign a probability to the population mean.
+Because to a frequentist, the true mean \\(\\mu\\) is a fixed value.
+We can’t assign a probability to the population mean, it's either in the interval or it's not.
 What we should say is that if we were to repeat the sampling process many times, in the long run we should see the true mean within this confidence interval 95% of the time.
 We can simulate this to see if that is true.

 We use a sample size of 6, taking the mean of these 6 samples from each of our population distributions 10,000 times.